-If you remain dissatisfied with the final response from CReST you can ask your Senior Civil Servant (SCS) to approach the Head of Feedback, Legislation and Decision Making (CReST's SCS).
-Please send a copy to the Head of Legislation, Better Regulation, Stewardship and Complaints.
-In response, CReST's SCS will:
+If you remain dissatisfied with the final response from CReST you can ask your Senior manager to approach CReST's G6.
+In response, CReST's G6 will:

-- consider your representations; - review the final response from CReST; - provide direction on next steps within 5 working days (if this cannot be achieved we will let you know when you can expect a response).
-This may include (a) agreement to authorise financial redress or (b) a recommendation to immediately signpost the complainant to ICE.
+- consider your representations;

+- review the final response from CReST;

+- provide direction on next steps within 5 working days (if this cannot be achieved we will let you know when you can expect a response).
+This may include (a) agreement to authorise financial redress or (b) a recommendation to signpost the complainant to ICE (business dispute) or PHSO (ICE dispute).